nayakned/Open1722/examples/acf-can/README.md

 ```

 ### Use Listener Application for receiving
-On Terminal 3, receive the IEEE 1722 traffic using _acf-can-listener_ for putting the CAN frame out on vcan1.
+On Terminal 3, receive the IEEE 1722 traffic using _acf-can-listener_ and put the CAN frame out on vcan1.

-If the talke uses UDP encapsulation:
+If the talker uses UDP encapsulation:
 ```
-$ acf-can-listener -u -p 17220 --canif vcan1
+$ ./acf-can-listener -u -p 17220 --canif vcan1
 ```

 Alternatively, if Ethernet is directly used: